Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Financial need is calculated as follows:

-Financial need = COA – EFC
+Financial need = COA – SAI

 When a student has calculated their financial need, they can explore different programs to see what kind of funding (if any) their financial need makes them eligible for.
 Keep in mind, there are various eligibility criteria that must be met in addition to a student’s financial need.

 Here’s where it gets tricky: Looking at this equation, it would be easy for a student to conclude that reducing their income can increase their financial need, and therefore qualify them for larger sums of federal aid.
-But this line of thinking is actually incorrect — and the reason boils down to how exactly the EFC is calculated.
+But this line of thinking is actually incorrect — and the reason boils down to how exactly the SAI is calculated.

 Do all financial aid programs take income into account?